kaimitai/FaxIScripts/docs/doc.md

 ### Behind the scenes

 I started work on this assembler a few days after releasing Echoes of Eolis.
-The format is entirely mapped out in  The application code and binaries can be found on its [Chipx86's disassembly](https://chipx86.com/faxanadu/) so we could parse the data almost immediately.
+The format is entirely mapped out in [Chipx86's Faxanadu disassembly](https://chipx86.com/faxanadu/) so we could parse the data almost immediately.

 The problem I wrestled with was how to structure my data, and how to present it for editing.
 I had three requirements I wanted to fulfill: